Updated: Oct 23

 Recent Example: A company involved in value added distribution of relatively expensive products.

-· A competing M&A firm indicated that they could sell the company for about $23M - $29M.
+A competing M&A firm indicated that they could sell the company for about $23M - $29M.
 This sales price yields a projected sales multiple of 7.5X which relates to a 13.3% ROI.
-The prospect selected our competitor.
+The prospect selected our competitor but was ultimately unsuccessful in selling the company.